 Ms O'CONNOR question to PREMIER, Mr HODGMAN

-Mr HODGMAN - The sale will transfer full ownership of the current tree crop to the forestry right holder and enable them to replant plantation on harvested land.
-In addition, STT has retained plantations required for sawlog production, providing resource security for the future.
-As STT still owns the land, the same access for recreational users still applies.
-In regard to the contract, the board of STT advises there are no additional liabilities for STT arising from the sale.
+We have been entirely upfront with Tasmanians about the state of our forest industry; the condition, the commercial viability of Forestry Tasmania, now STT, and the options available to support a more sustainable foundation.
+That includes the sale of the rights to the plantation trees.
+The sale will transfer full ownership of the current tree crop to the forestry right holder.
+It will enable them to re-plant plantation on harvested land.
+STT has retained plantations required for sawlog production, as I have said, which provides resource security for the future.
+STT still owns the land.
+The board of STT advises that there are no additional liabilities for STT arising from the sale.